-The Carrick golf course is rather unique in it’s location, in that it is split over the fault lines of the Scottish lowlands and highlands.
+The Carrick golf course is rather unique in it’s location.
+It is split over the fault lines of the Scottish lowlands and highlands.
 There are nine holes in the lowlands and nine, you guessed it, in the highlands.
 In it’s design it is flatter and open on the first nine holes and the second half is more elevated, giving great views over the loch.

-I would normally wander around the golf course with the Dude when he plays and take photos but I wanted to explore more of the site myself.
+I would normally wander around the golf course with Dude when he plays and take photos but I wanted to explore more of the resort myself.
 In typical Scottish style the weather was fine when he set out and he got caught up in a couple of big showers.

 He enjoyed the round nonetheless although it was rather sodden in places and when playing a shot, as the ball landed it just stopped dead rather than roll further.
-This will be better in the warmer months and he is looking forward to playing again in the future.
+Technically it’s still winter so it could have been so much worse.
+Play would be so much better in the warmer months and he is looking forward to playing again in the future.

 The marina at Cameron House is home to Celtic Warrior, a luxury motor cruiser.
 Available for cruises around the loch and exclusive private hire too.

-What better way to start our week – Monday morning on Loch Lomond, the sun was shining and the loch was like a mirror.
+What better way to start our week – Monday morning touring Loch Lomond.
+Near perfect weather for the time of year and the loch was like a mirror.
 Perfect.

 Our tour was just over an hour long and we sailed up Loch Lomond admiring the scenery and it was great to get a different perspective of Cameron House too.
-The crew of the Celtic Warrior were very knowledgeable about the area and it’s history.
+The crew of the Celtic Warrior regaled us with history of the clans, the area and the wildlife.

 This is well worth doing as a treat or for a special occasion.